-Cross country (xc) skiing is a sport with a very low incidence of injuries for a number of reasons including the low impact nature of xc skiing, low sliding speed, and free heel allows twisting if you fall (the ski boot is connected to the ski binding only at the toe and the heel is free), but there may be some injuries during the ski season in falls or by aggravating pre-existing conditions.
-Like the Maytag repairman, ski patrollers at xc ski areas are not busiest employees at the xc ski area because they do not have to address many serious skier injuries.
+Cross country (XC) skiing is a sport with a very low incidence of injuries for a number of reasons including the low impact nature of XC skiing, low sliding speed, and the free heel allows twisting if you fall (the ski boot is connected to the ski binding only at the toe and the heel is free), but there may be some injuries during the ski season in falls or by aggravating pre-existing conditions.
+Like the Maytag repairman, ski patrollers at XC ski areas are not busiest employees at the XC ski area because they do not have to address many serious skier injuries.

-Think about dealing with your injuries before going out on the trails and you can start your next season off right!
+Think about getting in shape, warming up, and dealing with your injuries before going out on the trails and you can start your next season off right!